 About this Page

-This website will be the City’s portal to communicate information about resiliency, our planning work and provide tools and resources pertinent to coastal resiliency awareness.
-Tabs above beginning with the word ‘Tool’ will provide access to interactive maps prepared by leading governmental agencies or organizations focused on resiliency, sea level rise or climate change.
-The Resources tab provides access to other pertinent documentation you may find of interest and which much of the City’s planning will use as building blocks to create a specific plan for the City.
+This webpage will be the City’s portal to communicate information about resiliency, planning work and providing tools and resources pertinent to coastal resiliency awareness.
+The tabs below provide access to pertinent documentation you may find of interest.
+These documents are building blocks for the development of a Community Resiliency Plan.

 What is Resiliency?